Lingodeer

 lingodeer10

-It consists of a short video with captions.
-It’s somewhat related to the individual units but takes things much further.
-For example, in the Nature unit of the Chinese course, the story goes and includes the names of all of the planets.
+In some of the languages, you will notice that the story takes things much further than the lesson content.
+For example, in the Nature unit of the Chinese course, the story includes the names of all of the planets.

-Additionally, there’s a speaking exercise in which you’ll record yourself telling the story.
+There are comprehension questions that go with the story, and a speaking exercise in which you’ll record yourself telling the story.
 In the end, you can listen to yourself telling the whole story.

 It’s pretty cool and a fun way to expand upon what you’ve learned in the lessons.
-It’s just a shame that it’s not available in more languages.

 lingodeer8